rwilliams/jrubywiki/Google-Summer-of-Code-2013.md

 Here's some classic ideas to get you started:

+## Rails Performance

+Over the years, JRuby has gotten better and better at running Rails, but there remains work to do.
+This project would involve gathering existing benchmarks and "standard" applications (Redmine, etc) and using them to find remaining perf issues in JRuby.
+Some possible areas that could use improvement:

+* ActiveRecord-JDBC, the library that JRuby uses to wrap JDBC with ActiveRecord's ORM API.
+We have done various performance investigations over the years, but a concentrated effort to make it consistently faster across databases has never really been attempted.

+* jruby-rack and other servers.
+A JRuby on Rails app can only serve requests quickly if the server frontend is fast.
+There's always more that we can do to improve the speed of these requests, in jruby-rack (used for serving JRuby in existing app servers like Tomcat) or in purpose-built servers like Torquebox (JRuby for JBoss), Puma, Passenger, and others.

+* Data format libraries like json and yaml.
+More and more users of Rails are building JSON-based RESTful APIs atop it, and again the performance of one library (json) can be the limiting factor.

+* Templating libraries like Haml.
+In order to render results quickly to the browser, these libraries need to be fast.
+Haml in particular employs a number of Ruby code patterns that can severely impact performance.
+We need to investigate the performance of all these libraries and ensure that we run them as fast as possible.

+* Other libraries commonly used in Rails apps, such as for accessing caching servers like memcached, nosql databases like mongo, and queues like zeromq.

 ## Native libraries that need a Java port

 * or wrap a Java lib?